1. I took a train from New York to Harrisburg yesterday to join a protest urging the Pennsylvania electors not to cast their votes for Donald Trump.

 99. The man who ran the Harrisburg train station store was Polish.
 He was worried about the rise of the right in Poland, & we joked about alternative places to flee to.

-101. An Argentine judge in the Cuban movie described a police guard punching a pregnant woman in the stomach in the course of killing her, & said, If that isn't lo mal radical, radical evil, I don't know what is.
+101. How an Argentine judge in the Cuban movie described a police guard punching a pregnant woman in the stomach in the course of killing her, & said, If that isn't lo mal radical, radical evil, I don't know what is.

 102. How in Spanish it's a regular word, mal, not dramatic or theological, for the bad luck when your team loses or the radical evil fascism makes everyday.